yarisvt/tyk-docs/tyk-docs/content/getting-started/installation/with-tyk-on-premises/with-kubernetes/with-kubernetes.md

 {{< /note >}}

-We provide a Kubernetes operator that enables Tyk to be used for managing Api Definitions (including k8s Ingress), security policies and other Tyk features.
-The operator code and get started guide can be found in our Github repository:
+We provide a Kubernetes operator that enables Tyk to be used for managing Api Definitions (including K8s Ingress), security policies and other Tyk features.
+The operator code and get started guide can be found in our GitHub repository:

 https://github.com/TykTechnologies/tyk-operator

 ## Installing Tyk on Kubernetes Manually

-To install Tyk manually, please see the [guide to setting up Tyk on Kubernetes](https://github.com/TykTechnologies/tyk-kubernetes) on Github.
+To install Tyk manually, please see the [guide to setting up Tyk on Kubernetes](https://github.com/TykTechnologies/tyk-kubernetes) on GitHub.